spacetelescope/slitlessutils/docs/datastructs.rst

 Primary Data Structures
 =======================
 Although there many data structures used by ``slitlessutils``, users are likely to only interact with two of these.
-Both of these are classes that emulate a ``dict``-like behavior and collect other objects.
+Both of these are classes that emulate a ``dict`` and collect other objects:

 .. toctree::